The Harsh Reality of Climate Resiliency

 I don’t like the term “climate resiliency” because it feels like we’ve lost the war against climate change.
 It feels like it could be easily co-opted by corporations to excuse their bad environmental behavior.
 Yet, you and I have to face the harsh reality that we do need to become resilient against the coming floods, heat waves, and food shortages.
 All within the next few decades.

 A high-intensity, short-duration storm in August of 2007 flooded portions of the subway system and knocked out service for millions of people.
-The firm I worked for was tasked to look for ways to prevent this from happening again.
+The firm I worked for was tasked with looking for ways to prevent this from happening again.

-The culprits that led to the flooding were bad curb reveal, an undersized and old stormwater system, and the proximity of subway ventilation grates to the roadway.
-These three things in conjunction with the high-intensity storm allowed stormwater to enter the subway system and overwhelm their pump systems.
+The culprits that led to the flooding were a bad curb reveal, an undersized and old stormwater system, and the proximity of subway ventilation grates to the roadway.
+These three things, in conjunction with the high-intensity storm, allowed stormwater to enter the subway system and overwhelm their pump systems.

 We worked on the project and identified key locations that were vulnerable and fortified them.
 The project was a success because the lessons learned were applied to help limit the damage that Hurricane Sandy wrought a few short years later.